dominikh/go-tools/README.md

 `honnef.co/go/tools/...` is a collection of tools and libraries for working with Go code, including linters and static analysis.

-`tools` is a collection of tools and libraries for working with Go code.
-Among these tools are linters and static analysis.

 **These tools are supported by
 [patrons on Patreon](https://www.patreon.com/dominikh).
 If you, too, would like to support the project's development, consider